eladsegal/tag-based-multi-span-extraction/README.md

 Use [DROP Explorer](https://github.com/eladsegal/DROP-explorer) to better familiarize yourself with DROP and the models' predictions.

 ## Usage
-The commands listed in this section needs to be run from the root directory of the repository.
+The commands listed in this section need to be run from the root directory of the repository.

 First, install prerequisites with
 ```pip install -r requirements.txt```